 • The acquisition, use or possession offence. (s329)

 There is no requirement of dishonesty to establish this offence.
 Each of these offences are triable either way.
 They can either be tried at The Magistrates Court or The Crown Court.

-The principal defence to money laundering include making an authorised disclosure under section 332 and receiving appropriate consent to a transaction.
+The principal defence to laundering include making an authorised disclosure under section 332 and receiving appropriate consent to a transaction.
 There are other defences including having a reasonable excuse for not making a disclosure section 338 and believing the conduct occurred outside of the UK and was not unlawful in the territory in which is occurred.

-The Proceeds of Crime Act can apply if an individual is accused of fraud or money laundering offences.
+The Proceeds of Crime Act can apply if an individual is accused of fraud or laundering offences.
 The prosecution will assume all income, goods, transactions are derived from an illegitimate source.